ThalesDavila/serverless-chatgpt/README.md

 ```bash
 serverless deploy
 ```
-The Serverless Framework will take care of the deployment process, and the ChatGPT integration will be ready to use.
+The Serverless Framework will take care of the deployment process, and the ChatGPT integration will be ready to be configured on ChatGPT website.
+For more information about that configuration and ChatGPT plugin rules, see the [ChatGPT Plugins Documentation](https://platform.openai.com/docs/plugins/introduction)

 ## Contributing
 Contributions to the Serverless ChatGPT Plugin are welcome!
 To contribute, please follow these steps: